LeChatP/RootAsRole/README.md

 * Debian>=10
 * ArchLinux

 After the installation you will find a file called rootasrole.xml in the /etc/security directory.
-You should configure this file in order to define the set of roles and assign them to users or group of users on your system.
+You could configure it with `chsr` command or you could configure this file in order to define the set of roles and assign them to users or group of users on your system.
 Once configuration is done, a user can assume a role using the ‘sr’ tool  that is installed with our package.

 ## Capable Tool

 Since V2.0 of RootAsRole, we created a new tool that permits to retrieve capabilities asked by a program or a service.
 This can be very important when a user wants to configure the sr tool in order to inject the capabilities requested by a program.
 Please note that you should pay attention to the output of the tool, especially with regards the cap_sys_admin capability.
 In most cases, programs don't need this capability but we show it because this what Linux kernel returns to the capable tool.

-For more information please see [Here](https://github.com/SamerW/RootAsRole/tree/master/ebpf)

-## Role Manager

-Since V2.3 We created a set of tools that allow to add/edit/delete roles without ncessarily needs to edit XML file manaualy.
-For more information please check here [Here](https://github.com/SamerW/RootAsRole/tree/master/role-manager)

 ## [Motivations and Some Working Scenarios](https://github.com/SamerW/RootAsRole/wiki/Motivations-and-Some-Working-Scenarios)